 Unfortunately, when this happens, the result often involves oil flowing out of the crankcase along with the refrigerant.
 Within as short a span as one minute, all of the oil may have left the compressor.
 As you can image, this sudden loss of oil puts the compressor at serious risk of overheating.
 Should the problem persist long enough, a blowout nearly always follows.

 To keep your system running correctly, an experienced technician should periodically inspect your compressor’s oil levels.
-For more information about this vital part of AC maintenance, please contact Cincinnati’s cooling pros at HELP Plumbing, Heating, Cooling and Electric.
+For more information about this vital part of AC maintenance, please contact Cincinnati’s cooling pros at HELP Plumbing, Heating, Cooling and Drains.